varabyte/kotter/README.md

 Meanwhile, for examples that respond to user input like [snake](examples/snake), or which do a lot of clearing / repainting like [doomfire](examples/doomfire), or which query for input in the middle of a bunch of other text like [wordle](examples/wordle), Kotter may be the better choice in those cases.

+And finally, it's possible to use Kotter and Mordant together.
+For example, referring back to the [fallback section above ▲](#-fallback-in-non-interactive-terminals), you can use Mordant for a nicer API than raw `println`/`readLine` calls.